| | | | | |

 racebox

 Racebox Sim Racing makes 16 button box models priced from $84 to $349, all built with custom PCBs and genuine 2mm carbon fibre front panels.
 Based in Mexico, they specialise exclusively in button boxes and dashboard displays – no wheelbases, no pedals, just cockpit controls done properly.
-If you’re already set up with a Simucube, Fanatec, or Moza wheelbase and you want to add real dashboard functionality, Racebox is worth a serious look.
+Already running a Simucube, Fanatec, or Moza wheelbase and want to bolt on proper dashboard controls?
+Racebox is the obvious place to look.

 As of early 2026, Racebox offers 16 button boxes across 10 product lines, plus a carbon fibre wheelbase mount panel and accessories.
 Prices range from $84 for the RaceFlag LED display up to $349 for the GT-LM flagship with its 6.8″ VoCore screen.
-They’re not trying to be Fanatec or Moza.
-They do one thing, and from what I’ve seen, they do it well.
+They’re not trying to be Fanatec or Moza – refreshingly, they just do one thing, and from what I’ve seen, they do it well.

 Quick Navigation